History

 Reaction

-At 06:30 in the morning, the guards called on Pal to return to the isolation room, but he continued to refuse.
-The other prisoners, exhausted by physical violence, dangerous work, the miserable living conditions, and the constant injustices they faced, reacted by coming to the defense of their comrade.
-The guards, frightened by the scale the situation had reached, withdrew, leaving in fear.
+At 06.30 in the morning, the guards called on Pal to return to the isolation room, but he continued to refuse.
+The other prisoners, tired of physical violence, dangerous work, miserable living conditions, the injustices that were continuously done to them, reacted by coming to the defense of their comrade.
+The unit guards, frightened by the dimensions that the event took, withdrew, leaving in fear.

 21 May